Imperfect quantum networks with tailored resource states: Concepts

 \subsection{Noisy stabilizer formalism}

 To describe and analyze noise acting on graph states and their manipulation, the Noisy Stabilizer Formalism (NSF) was introduced in \cite{mor_noisy}.
-This method allows one to accurately track the full description of the noise and, for certain important noise models such as local initial Pauli noise (e.g., see Sec.~\ref{ssec:noise:model}), scales linearly in the number of qubits of the initial state, rather than exponentially.
+This method allows one to accurately track the full description of Pauli-diagonal noise and, for certain important noise models such as local initial Pauli noise (e.g., see Sec.~\ref{ssec:noise:model}), scales linearly in the number of qubits of the initial state, rather than exponentially.
 This is possible because it independently updates the graph states and noise operators, which in turn, reveals the contributions of different sources of noise on the final state.
 These updates are based on the commutation relations between Pauli noise operators and manipulation operators and are referred to as \textit{update rules}.
 Once the noise operators and the graph state are updated, their size must match.
 Thus, if the target state is small, one can efficiently apply the noise maps to it and retrieve the final mixed state, thereby avoiding computation with large density matrices.
+Besides the size of the target state, the number of terms in each of the individual noise maps and the vertex degree of the considered graph also affects the efficiency of the method.
+The vertex degree is relevant due to the fact that noise operators acting in a single qubit might spread to a noise operator acting on several qubits, potentially leading to more required noise map updates going forward.

 This is in contrast to approaches that use the efficient classical simulation of Clifford Circuits (e.g., \cite{Aaronson2004, Anders2006, Bravyi2019simulationofquantum, cirq_developers_2023_10247207, gadi_aleksandrowicz_2019_2562111, Gidney2021stimfaststabilizer}) and handle noise processes in a Monte Carlo fashion by randomly inserting additional gates.
 This type of approach allows to sample from the output distribution; however, it does not provide a full description of the final state.
 Compared to other methods of tracking noise transformation under Clifford operations \cite{janardan2016analytical, Miller2018}, the NSF method, in particular, allows tracking individual noise contributions instead of a combined error probability vector and uses a formulation that is inherently based on graph states.
 In this work, we use the NSF with local Pauli noise as a noise model, which while highly structured, does not correspond to a sparse error probability vector.
 An implementation of this formalism for graph states has been developed using Python and it is publicly available on \cite{nsf_github}.